walles/exactype/README.md

 * Add emoji support

 ## TODO for Emoji Support
+* Add a keyboard selector that on left swipe scrolls the keyboard sideways.
+A horizontal scroll view of some kind comes to mind.
 * Add an EmojiView.
-It should support scrolling vertically to display more emojis.
-It should be the same size as a keyboard.
+It should be sized like the keyboard.
+* When swiping the keyboard away, swipe the EmojiView in.
+* When swiping the EmojiView left, swipe the keyboard back in.
+* Make the EmojiView display something.
+* Make the EmojiView display something that is higher than the height of the EmojiView.
+* Make the EmojiView scroll vertically on single finger scroll.
+* Make the EmojiView display some actual emoji.
-* Add emojis to the EmojiView.
+* Make the EmojiView display all emoji.
 * Make clicking an emoji add it to the input field.
-* Add a keyboard selector thing that on left swipe scrolls the next keyboard into view.

 ## TODO Before Getting the First Remote Beta Tester
 A remote beta tester is somebody I'm not in daily contact with and who will have to fend for herself